Cannabinoid Chart With Simple Explanations

 Each header is organized based on the chemical breakdown of cannabinoids.
 We’ll cover CBGa first and then work our way down to CBN.
 For each cannabinoid, we’ll list its key features, effects, and potential medical benefits.

 Feel free to scan and scroll down to the cannabinoid which interests you the most!
 But first, some definitions.
 Cannabinoids are compounds found in the Cannabis sativa plant.
-There are presently 104 variations[1] although this number keeps changing as scientists learn more and conduct better tests.
+There are presently 104 variations[1], although this number keeps changing as scientists learn more and conduct better tests.

-Our bodies are constantly trying to reach homeostasis, or internal balance, therefore endocannabinoids bind to different receptors in the body to relieve pain and dodge stress.
+Our bodies are constantly trying to reach homeostasis or internal balance.
+Therefore, endocannabinoids bind to different receptors in the body to relieve pain and dodge stress.

-Your body goes into homeostasis with the help of “feel good” hormones like dopamine and serotonin.
-When we use cannabinoids, the ECS functions even better. (hello plant medicine!)
+Your body goes into homeostasis with the help of “feel-good” hormones like dopamine and serotonin.
+When we use cannabinoids, the ECS functions even better.
+(Hello, plant medicine!)

 Now for the straightforward explanation of decarboxylation.
 Cannabinoids turn into different forms (aka synthesis) as they’re heated.
-The process of decarboxylation involves heating the raw form cannabinoids to lose carbon dioxide molecules.
+The process of decarboxylation involves heating the raw form of cannabinoids to lose carbon dioxide molecules.
 From there, you have “activated” new cannabinoids like THC, CBD, and CBG.

-Most of the cannabinoids with more than three letters (CBGVA, for instance), are simply versions of the same cannabinoid with shorter chemical structures
+Most of the cannabinoids with more than three letters (CBGVA, for instance) are simply versions of the same cannabinoid with shorter chemical structures.

 List of different cannabinoids